sk9076/Assignment2/README.md

 # Assignment2
 submisson link:
 https://classroom.github.com/a/uem2UTaU
-\n see .Rmd for assignment information
+\\ see .Rmd for assignment information